 The list of taxa to include in survey planning is an important decision process and should be a part of broader discussions about survey objectives.
-We curated our taxa list by first considering taxa that can be appropriately sampled by either the otter and/or beam trawl gears informed by Kotwicki (Lauth at al., in review).
-We then considered commercial importance given the distribution shifts of commercially important Bering Sea species into the Chukchi Sea as well as species that have been observed to be trophically important in the Chukchi for various seabirds and marine mammals (e.g., Arctic cod, Florko et al., 2021; Kokubun et al., 2015; Quakenbush et al., 2015).
+We curated our taxa list by first considering taxa that can be appropriately sampled by either the otter and/or beam trawl gears (Lauth at al., in review).
+We then considered commercial importance given the distribution shifts of commercially important Bering Sea species into the Chukchi Sea as well as species like Arctic cod that have been observed to be trophically important in the Chukchi Sea for various seabirds and marine mammals (Kokubun et al., 2015; Quakenbush et al., 2015; Florko et al., 2021).
 Lastly, it is critical to engage with stakeholders to consider their values and understand how to monitor species of direct and indirect (e.g., dependent prey) importance to the resources they use.
 In the US Chukchi Sea, the primary stakeholders are coastal Alaska Native communities.
 Marine mammals are important to Alaska Native communities for subsistence and cultural value and while trawl surveys cannot monitor marine mammals, they can be used to monitor prey species on which these marine mammals depend.
-We have used information learned from these Alaska Native communities around the NBS (Markowitz et al., 2022) to identify species used for subsistence or other purposes.
+We have used information learned from Alaska Native communities representing the northern Bering Sea (Markowitz et al., 2022) to identify species used for subsistence or other purposes.
 Furthermore, we have begun more extensive efforts to consult with Alaska Native communities in the US Arctic to further tailor potential monitoring efforts to align with their values.
 In summary, we recommend that ecosystem monitoring surveys be designed with thorough consideration of the values and objectives of all major components of the socio-ecological system and how these relate to the limitations of what can be effectively monitored with the observational methods available.

 Acknowledgments

-We would like to acknowledge the efforts of the NOAA Alaska Fisheries Science Center (AFSC) Groundfish Assessment Program and Ecosystems and Fisheries-Oceanography Coordinated Investigations (EcoFOCI) for successfully conducting the Chukchi Sea bottom trawl surveys.
-We would also like to thank NOAA-AFSC reviewers Elizabeth Logerwell and Lukas DeFilippo and the anonymous journal reviewers for their valuable comments.
+We would like to acknowledge the efforts of the NOAA AFSC Groundfish Assessment Program and Ecosystems and Fisheries-Oceanography Coordinated Investigations for successfully conducting the Chukchi Sea bottom trawl surveys.
+We would also like to thank NOAA-AFSC reviewers Elizabeth Logerwell and Lukas DeFilippo and two anonymous journal reviewers for comments that greatly improved the clarity of the manuscript.

 References